correl/calrissian/README.rst

 ============

 Calrissian is an implementation of monads in LFE, inspired by `erlando`_, mostly as a learning exercise.
-So far, only the maybe monad is supported.
+So far, only the Maybe and Identity monads are supported.

 Dependencies
 ------------